 These pictures come to us from Vito Sanfilippo in Pennsylvania.
 He had a propane fireplace with some old dirty fake logs.
 So he did the right thing and got rid of those mess makers, and contacted us.

-He applied a fresh coat of fireplace paint, and then removed the glass fireplace doors, as they are not needed with fireglass fireplaces.
+He applied a fresh coat of fireplace paint, and then removed the glass fireplace doors, as they are not needed with FireGlass fireplaces.

 Thanks for the great pictures Vito!
 We hope your enjoying your new warmer & cleaner fireplace this winter in Pennsylvania.